-- 3.87.
-Nottinghamshire does not currently contain any rail heads or rail links to quarries, however, three river wharfs are located within the County: - Besthorpe this wharf is directly linked to Besthorpe quarry and has been used to transfer sand and gravel by barge to South Yorkshire.
-It is not currently in use however it remains an important piece of infrastructure that could be used in the future. - Colwick this is a general-purpose wharf that has been used as a river dredging transfer facility.
-It has also been previously identified as a location to land sand and gravel from a previous quarry proposal at Shelford. - Cromwell this is a general-purpose wharf that has been used as a river dredging transfer facility that is accessed through a previously worked quarry. - 3.88.
-All three wharfs are being safeguarded and these are set on the out are set out on the policies map.
+- 3.91.
+Nottinghamshire does not currently contain any rail heads or rail links to quarries, however, three river wharves are located within the County: - Besthorpe this wharf is directly linked to Besthorpe quarry and has been used to transfer sand and gravel by barge to South Yorkshire.
+It is not currently in use however it remains an important piece of infrastructure that could be used in the future. - Colwick this is a general-purpose wharf that has been used as a river dredging transfer facility. - Cromwell this is a general-purpose wharf that has been used as a river dredging transfer facility that is accessed through a previously worked quarry. - 3.92.
+All three wharves are being safeguarded and these are identified on the policies map.